 - Mennonites are a historic peace church.
 This commitment primes us to look for links between peacemaking and creation care.

 - Mennonites love to eat together.
 Frequent potlucks are an expression of our sense of community.
 Hence, we’ve been thinking about food a long time.
-Many people know us through our cookbooks, such as More With Less (1976) and Simply in Season (2009).
-Both of these books emphasize how our food choices affect the rest of the planet.
+Many people know us through our cookbooks, such as More With Less (1976), Simply in Season (2009) and The Sustainable Kitchen.
+Each of these books emphasizes how our food choices affect the rest of the planet.

 - North American Mennonites have an agrarian heritage.
 Historically, many cared for the land as family farmers.
 In earlier centuries, Mennonites were known for their ability to make marginal land productive.
 A much smaller percentage of Mennonites farm today, but this affinity sometimes expresses itself in backyard and community gardens.